 My heart beat loud and fast in my ears replaying the scene in my head.
 I couldn’t focus on Psychology any better after he’d left than before he’d come.
 I decided right then that next time Matt came to visit…I’d be going with them clubbing.

 That story is for another time.

-To find the rest of the story, click on the tag “my story” to the right.
+To find the rest of the story, click on the tag “my story” at the top.
 Thank you for reading.